 Despite being rocked himself, Conlan landed several huge shots to almost take Cunningham out with seconds left.

-In a one-sided clash, Liam Williams took the British middleweight title with a late stoppage over Mark Heffron.
+Liam Williams took the British middleweight title with a late stoppage over Mark Heffron in a one-sided clash.

 Tommy Fury made a successful pro debut with a dominant performance over Jevgenijs Andreevs.

-Fury took every round of four on the cards but wasn’t able to put trainer Ricky Hatton’s orders to stop the stubborn Latvian into practice.
+Fury took every round of four on the cards but couldn’t put trainer Ricky Hatton’s orders to stop the stubborn Latvian into practice.

-None-the-less, the 19 year-old did well for his first outing and will want to stay busy in order to keep improving after just 12 amateur fights.
+Nonetheless, the 19-year-old did well for his first outing and will want to stay busy to keep improving after just 12 amateur fights.

 In his first appearance of the year, former world champion Billy Joe Saunders managed to stop Charles Adamu in four.